-AASB 116.15, Aus15.1 TI 1101(14) TI 1102(11) Items of infrastructure, property, plant and equipment, costing \$5,000 or more are measured initially at cost.
+AASB 116.Aus 15.1 Items of property, plant and equipment and infrastructure, costing \$5,000 or more are measured initially at cost.
 Where an asset is acquired for no cost or significantly less than fair value, the cost is valued at its fair value at the date of acquisition.
-Items of infrastructure, property, plant and equipment costing less than \$5,000 are immediately expensed direct to the Statement of comprehensive income (other than where they form part of a group of similar items which are significant in total).
+Items of property, plant and equipment and infrastructure costing less than \$5,000 are immediately expensed direct to the Statement of comprehensive income (other than where they form part of a group of similar items which are significant in total).